DUNE/dune_plot_style/guidelines.md

 ### Legends:

 - Use capitalization consistent with axis labels (see above).
-- Font size should generally be at least as large as axis labels.
-(Ensure readability)
+- Font size should be comparable to that of the axis labels to ensure readability.
 - When error bars are used,
 the type of errors (statistical vs. systematic) should be indicated in the legend entry.
 - Items should appear in the same top-to-bottom order as they are drawn in a histogram stack, if applicable.